Evelyn Wang

-Evelyn Ning-Yi Wang is a mechanical engineer at the Massachusetts Institute of Technology (MIT), where she is the Ford Professor of Mechanical Engineering, director of the Device Research Laboratory, and chair of the Department of Mechanical Engineering.
+Evelyn Ning-Yi Wang is the Vice President for Energy and Climate at the Massachusetts Institute of Technology (MIT).
+A mechanical engineer, she is the Ford Professor of Mechanical Engineering, and director of the Device Research Laboratory.
 Topics in her research include heat transfer, ultrahydrophobicity, solar energy and nanostructures.

 Biography

 Wang is the daughter of Kang L. Wang, an electrical engineer who emigrated from Taiwan to the US to become a graduate student at MIT; her mother Edith Wang was also a Taiwanese graduate student at MIT, where both parents met one another.
 Her father became a professor at the University of California, Los Angeles, and Wang grew up in Santa Monica, California, attending public school there and traveling internationally as part of a youth orchestra.

 Like her parents and her two older brothers, Wang attended MIT herself, earning a bachelor's degree there in 2000.
 Her doctorate is from Stanford University in 2006.
 Her dissertation, Characterization of Microfabricated Two-Phase Heat Sinks for IC Cooling Applications, was jointly supervised by Thomas W. Kenny and Kenneth E. Goodson.

 Wang did postdoctoral research at Bell Labs before returning to MIT as a faculty member in 2007.